HungNguyenDev1511/Car-detection-serving-model/Ingest Data Streaming/README.md

 # Note
 - You need to add the connector to kafka so the messege can send to Postgres.
 I add the example config in connect-timescaledb-sink.json file
 ![Connector] (https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/connector.png)

+Finally, you can check it buy open PostgresSQl and call the data from SQL to train